 Unless you want to repeat favorite attractions, it’s unnecessary to buy Genie+ if you’re taking advantage of Extended Evening Hours.
 This is faster and easier, while also being more fun and efficient.
 See our Guide to Extended Evening Hours for strategy and other info.

 The one exception to this is Magic Kingdom.
 Due to a far more robust ride roster, Genie+ almost always is worth it at Walt Disney World’s flagship park.
 Even when starting late and taking a more laid back approach to making selections, the math still works in its favor.
-The $30 (or however much money) is worth it for the number of hours (literally) you’ll save waiting in line.
+The $35 or $39 prices (or however much money) are worth it for the number of hours (literally) you’ll save waiting in line.
 There’s really only one exception to this…

-If It’s <$20 Per Person – The reverse of the above is also true, for precisely the same reason.
+‘Value Season’ Pricing – The reverse of the above is also true, for precisely the same reason.
 Demand is highest when prices are highest, and demand is lowest when prices are lowest.
 That’s because, quite simply, Genie+ is not all that necessary on slow days.
-With the ‘new normal’ pricing for Genie+ as of mid-2023, the average posted wait time is usually 31 minutes or less when Genie+ is priced at $20 or less.
+With the ‘new normal’ pricing for the Genie+ service, the average posted wait time is usually 31 minutes or less when Genie+ is priced at $20 or less for any of the parks except Animal Kingdom (it can be useful there even when as low as $17).
 Keep in mind that the average posted wait time is usually inflated by 25%, so actual wait times are even lower than that.

-The corollary to these last two entries is that the “sweet spot” for buying Genie+ is when it costs $20 to $25 (and perhaps $29 with the ‘new normal’ pricing).
+The corollary to these last two entries is that the “sweet spot” for buying Genie+ is when it costs $23 to $29.
 Our testing has consistently found that to be when Genie+ is most useful for EPCOT and Disney’s Hollywood Studios.
 (Again, higher pricing still works out at Magic Kingdom.
 Lower pricing can also work there if you want a very ride-heavy day or to repeat your favorite attractions–once via standby and once via Lightning Lane.)

 Prioritizing Experiences Over Attractions – Bringing this full circle from the first point, we also want to stress that approaching Walt Disney World’s theme parks “checklist style” is a recipe for disappointment.
 Not only that, but it misses the point.
 If you only care about “accomplishing” a list of rides, Six Flags or other regional parks are significantly cheaper and a more efficient way of riding the rides.